This post may contain affiliate links. For more information, please read the full disclosure policy here.

 We are a place where people can marvel at wonderful animals, learn about wildlife and its conservation, and enjoy a beautiful, peaceful experience among our gardens – Smithsonian Zoo website

-I was most excited when I saw they looked after three pandas, because I had never seen one before.
+I was most excited when I saw they looked after three pandas because I had never seen one before.
 They did not disappoint me either as we spent too long admiring them sitting and munching on bamboo.
-To me they looked like a teddy bear I would like to take home and cuddle at night, but I don’t know if the love would be reciprocated.
+To me, they looked like a teddy bear I would like to take home and cuddle at night, but I don’t know if the love would be reciprocated.
 The zoo also houses elephants, armadillos, otters and the always-ugly naked mole-rat.
-Don’t miss seeing the zoo on your Washington DC weekend.
+Don’t miss seeing the zoo on your Washington DC weekend!

-National Mall Tour
+Do a National Mall Tour

-Because I haven’t raved about them enough, I did another Free Tours by Foot in DC.
+Because I haven’t raved about them enough, I did another Free Tours by Foot in Washington DC.
 I chose the National Mall Tour.
 This allowed me to see and learn about the Washington Monument, the White House, the National World War II Memorial, the Reflecting Pool, the Vietnam Veterans Memorial and the Lincoln Memorial.
 The guide I had that day was very passionate about Washington DC and tried to cram in as much information as possible into the two-hour tour.
-Some of nerdy facts I now know:
+Some of the nerdy facts I now know: